Heathcliff (Wuthering Heights): Depictions

 In 1939, Laurence Olivier portrayed Heathcliff in Wuthering Heights, directed by William Wyler.
 He received an Oscar nomination for Best Actor for his performance.

 Indian actor Dilip Kumar played localized versions of the character in three film adaptations of the novel Arzoo (1950), Hulchul (1951) and Dil Diya Dard Liya (1966).

 In 1958, Richard Burton played Heathcliff in "Wuthering Heights", a 90-minute television episode of the anthology series DuPont Show of the Month.

+In 1967, Ian McShane portrayed Heathcliff in Wuthering Heights, a five-part adaptation airing on BBC 2, directed by Peter Sasdy.

 In 1970, Timothy Dalton portrayed Heathcliff in Wuthering Heights, directed by Robert Fuest.

 Ralph Fiennes's portrayal of Heathcliff in 1992's Emily Brontë's Wuthering Heights marked the second film adaptation to attempt to involve Hareton and Cathy in the story as well.
 The first attempt was made in a 1920 silent film now believed to be lost.
 ITV's 1998 TV drama, which had Robert Cavanah in the starring role, also told the full story.

 In 1997, Cliff Richard played Heathcliff in a stage musical.
 Focusing mainly on the life of Heathcliff, his quest to win Cathy, and his life after her death, the music is by John Farrar and lyrics are by Sir Tim Rice.
 Cliff Richard released the movie Heathcliff in 1997 and it was such a success that he brought it to the Birmingham stage in 1998.

+In 2002, Sarah Smart portrayed a female version of Heathcliff in Sparkhouse, a modern-day, gender-swapped adaptation of Wuthering Heights, scripted by Sally Wainwright.

 Masterpiece Theatre presented a 2009 two-part series of Wuthering Heights starring Tom Hardy as Heathcliff.
 In this version, the second-generation characters play a key role, and the telling of the story begins and ends with them.

 In 2011, director Andrea Arnold directed a film adaptation starring James Howson as Heathcliff.

-Jacob Elordi is set to portray Heathcliff in the 2026 adaptation by Emerald Fennell, with Owen Cooper portraying the young version of the character.
+Jacob Elordi portrays Heathcliff in the 2026 adaptation by Emerald Fennell, with Owen Cooper portraying the young version of the character.